1: History

 Among the earliest known records of a numeral system, is the Sumerian decimal-sexagesimal system on clay tablets dating from the first half of the third millennium BCE.
 Archaic Sumerian numerals for 1 and 60 both consisted of horizontal semi-circular symbols, by c.
 2350 BCE, the older Sumerian curviform numerals were replaced with cuneiform symbols, with 1 and 60 both represented by the same mostly vertical symbol.

 The Sumerian cuneiform system is a direct ancestor to the Eblaite and Assyro-Babylonian Semitic cuneiform decimal systems.
 Surviving Babylonian documents date mostly from Old Babylonian (c.
 1500 BCE) and the Seleucid (c.
 300 BCE) eras.
 The Babylonian cuneiform script notation for numbers used the same symbol for 1 and 60 as in the Sumerian system.

-The most commonly used glyph in the modern Western world to represent the number 1 is the Arabic numeral, a vertical line, often with a serif at the top and sometimes a short horizontal line at the bottom.
+The most common representative glyph used in the modern Western world for the number 1 is the Arabic numeral, a vertical line, often with a serif at the top and sometimes a short horizontal line at the bottom.
 It can be traced back to the Brahmic script of ancient India, as represented by Ashoka as a simple vertical line in his Edicts of Ashoka in c.
 250 BCE.
-This script's numeral shapes were transmitted to Europe via the Maghreb and Al-Andalus during the Middle Ages The Arabic numeral, and other glyphs used to represent the number one (e.g., Roman numeral, Chinese numeral) are logograms.
+This script's numeral shapes were transmitted to Europe via the Maghreb and Al-Andalus during the Middle Ages The Arabic numerals, and other glyphs used to represent the number one (e.g., Roman numeral, Chinese numeral) are logograms.
 These symbols directly represent the concept of 'one' without breaking it down into phonetic components.